"Boxwork" by NPS / Kim Acker , public domain

 Elk Mountain Campground

-This 62-site campground is open year round.
-Sites can be reserved at www.recreation.gov late May through September, and are first-come, first-served at all other times.
+This 64-site campground is open year round.
+Sites can be reserved at www.recreation.gov.
 Two sites are handicap-accessible.
 Flush toilets and drinking water are available late May through September.
 Fees are half-price when water is not available.
 Payment is by credit or debit card only.
 Two group campsites are also available through www.recreation.gov.
-Ranger programs are offered nightly in the amphitheater during the summer.

 Campsite Fee